 INDEPENDENT PRODUCT DEVELOPMENT

 For more complex products, we recommend working with a technical designer and/or patternmaker in your area.
 By working with someone near you, you can be more hands-on with the initial steps of the product development process, including overseeing sampling and fittings.

 You may also consider working with a specialized technical designer if you have a highly niche item that requires many rounds of product testing.
-And if you need help with the creative design process—deciding on how many pieces should be in your collection, how full a skirt should be cut—that’s a job for a skilled freelancer or business specialist in your area.
+And if you need help with the creative design process—deciding on how many pieces should be in your collection, how full a skirt should be cut—that’s a job for a skilled freelancer or consultant.

 Hot tips –

 - To jump-start the sourcing/sampling process and encourage seamless transition into production, we are sometimes able to ship fabric for your samples to you from our suppliers in India.

 - When planning out your timeline, keep in mind that we require at least one sampling round when transferring a design from a local product development or sampling team to W+S factory production.
 This lets us get to know the product, and lets you check a sample for quality.